Zamiell/isaac-faq/Storing-Data.md

 Mega Chests spawn two collectibles on the exact same position.
 However, both of them will have different `InitSeeds`, so this is not a problem for this indexing scheme.

-If the collectible is inside of a Treasure Room, a different indexing scheem should be used in order to handle the case of the player seeing the same collectible again in a post-Ascent Treasure Room.
+If the collectible is inside of a Treasure Room, a different indexing scheme should be used in order to handle the case of the player seeing the same collectible again in a post-Ascent Treasure Room.
 For this case, you can use a 5-tuple of stage, stage type, `GridIndex`, `Entity.SubType`, and `Entity.InitSeed`.
 Note that:
 - Using the `RoomDescriptor.ListIndex` or the `RoomDescriptor.GridIndex` is not suitable for this purpose, since both of these values can change in the post-Ascent Treasure Room.)
 - Even though there can be two Treasure Rooms on an XL floor, both Treasure Rooms should not have collectibles with the same `GridIndex`, `Entity.SubType`, and `Entity.InitSeed`.